 Whether negotiating agreements, mediating disputes, or, when necessary, advocating in the trial and appellate courts, Mr. Drexel strives to achieve practical, creative, and cost-effective solutions to the challenging and often emotionally charged issues facing his clients.
 He has written and lectured extensively on these topics and has been cited in The New York Times, the New York Law Journal, New York Magazine, The Daily Beast, Above the Law, and other publications regarding family law issues.

 - Report: 1,324 Reasons for Marriage Equality in New York State, project co-coordinator and lead drafter, with Ross Levi, Esq., for New York City Bar Association and Empire State Pride Agenda, June 8, 2007.

 - Children’s Best Interests: Divorce Law, Same-Sex Marriage Debate, N.Y.L.J., Mar.
 23, 2006 (with Robert Stephan Cohen).

-- New York Metro Super Lawyers 2013 until present
+- New York Metro Super Lawyers, 2013 - 2022 | Rising Stars: 2011

-- Arthur S. Leonard Prize 2016, New York City Bar Association career award for “tireless efforts on behalf of the LGBT community.”
+- Arthur S. Leonard Prize 2016, New York City Bar Association career award for “tireless efforts on behalf of the LGBT community”

 - Selected for inaugural issue of National Law Journal’s “Trailblazers in Divorce, Trusts & Estates,” National Law Journal, 2016